Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons15.md

 ## Conclusion
 - The evolution of Solidity and `SafeMath.sol` highlights the continuous advancements in Ethereum smart contract development.
 Although recent updates have made `SafeMath.sol` less essential, it remains a significant part of Ethereum's history.
 Understanding its role provides valuable insight into the progress and maturation of Solidity.

+## 🧑‍💻 Test yourself
+1. 📕 Why was the `SafeMath` library widely used before version 0.8?

+2. 📕 Explain the meaning of `integer overflow` and `integer underflow`.
+Make an example using `uint16`.

+3. 📕 What happened after solidity version 0.8?

+4. 📕 What is the `unchecked construct`?

+5. 🧑‍💻 Modify the `SafeMathTester` contract by using the `SafeMath` library to prevent `integer overflow`.